Virgin America airline wins eight final Reagan National slots

-The win by Virgin comes after bidding last month that awarded 54 slots at Reagan National to Dallas-based Southwest Airlines Co (LUV.N) and 40 to New York-based JetBlue Airways Corp (JBLU.O), including 16 that JetBlue had been leasing.
+The win by Virgin comes after bidding last month that awarded 54 slots at Reagan National to Dallas-based Southwest and 40 to New York-based JetBlue, including 16 that JetBlue had been leasing.

-Earlier Wednesday, Spirit Airlines Inc (SAVE.O) said it had lost a bid for the slots.
+Earlier Wednesday, Spirit Airlines said it had lost a bid for the slots.
 A slot is the right to operate one takeoff or landing.

-Virgin, which counts Richard Branson’s Virgin Group as a minority investor, said the new Reagan slots would not allow it to add nonstop service to San Francisco.
+Virgin, which counts Richard Branson’s Virgin Group as a minority investor, said the new Reagan slots would allow it to increase service to San Francisco.
 It said it would announce flight schedule changes this month based on the slots at Reagan and LaGuardia International Airport in New York.

 American’s former parent, AMR Corp, and US Airways agreed to give up slots at Reagan National and LaGuardia as well as gates at other airports under a settlement of an antitrust lawsuit by the U.S. Justice Department seeking to block their combination.
 The merger, completed in December, formed the world’s largest airline.